 Canadian students who are studying full-time are automatically enrolled.
 Students may opt out if they have alternative coverage.
 The deadline to opt out is Sept 30 each year.
 Canadian students who are part-time are not automatically enrolled but may choose to opt into the program.
 The deadline is Sept 30 / Jan 31 each year.
+Depending on program of study, students may appear on registration lists as part time (less than 18 credits enrolled) when, because of the design of the specific program, they may be considered full time.
+If you require health and dental benefits and/or wish to confirm your benefits coverage please contact the benefits office directly.

 To ensure accurate benefits coverage for your specific needs - please contact the benefits office directly.

-P: (902) 867-2495 E: stfxplan@mystudentplan.ca
+P: (902) 867-2495

+E: stfxplan@mystudentplan.ca